HAND42/Polydog-Robotic_Project_2022-2023/session-reports/reports_younes-bazi/session5/session5.md

 ![Alt text](Session05/20221126_153014.jpg)
 The intersting thing with the PS4 controller is that it has an internal gyroscope, so we are not going only to  control the robot with the 2 joysticks, but also we will be able to control it with the gyro-based motion controls.
 In order to connect the PS4 controller with the arduino uno we need two components:
-1) An USB 2.0 Host Shield that will be put right on the top of the Ardiono Uno and provides support for many USB devices. :
+1) An USB 2.0 Host Shield that will be put right on the top of the Arduino Uno and provides support for many USB devices. :
 ![Alt text](Session05/s-l500.jpg)
 2) An USB Bluetooth dongle (adapter) that after being plugged into the USB 2.0 host shield will transmits and receives Bluetooth wireless signals:
  ![Alt text](Session05/shopping.webp)